Yandex Cloud

 • Service account for Managed Service for Kubernetes resources and nodes.

-• Service account for the operation of the Application Load Balancer Ingress controller.
+• Service account for the Application Load Balancer ingress controller.

 • Custom Cloud Logging log group.

-• Creating a local key.json file with authorized key data.
-The key data is required for the installation of the ALB Ingress Controller application.
+• Creating a local key.json file with the authorized key data.
+You need the key data to install the ALB ingress controller.

 6. Specify the following in the k8s-and-registry-for-alb.tf file: